 - Team working skills – you’ll be connecting with other learners in your group

-- Communication – you’ll develop your communication skills by working with others in your group.
+- Talking – you’ll develop your skills by working with others in your group.

 - Digital skills – you'll discover how digital skills and support your progress in wellbeing